Hay Harvesting Resources

-Landowners may submit applications July 30 through August 15.
+Landowners can purchase a permit from March 1 through July 29.
 If you are not a landowner, applications may not be submitted until 12:01 a.m.
 CST on July 30.
 Please note that applications submitted online will be given a timestamp that will put them “in-line” as determined by the first-come, first-serve basis.
 Applicants who apply in-person at an NDOT office will also be considered “in-line” for an application alongside those who apply online.

 Public GIS Map